 To enhance the explanatory power of the research conclusions, further heterogeneity analysis can be conducted by grouping the sample countries according to their geographic locations (Eastern Europe and Western Europe) and examining the differences in the moderating effect of the military-industrial complex on threat perceptions across different types of countries.
-The results reveal significant differences among different types of countries in the moderating effect of the military-industrial complex on subjective threat perceptions across different strenges of objective military threats and the influence of the military-industrial complex on subjective threat perceptions are stronger.
-Additionally, the positive moderating effect of the military-industrial complex in Eastern European countries.
+The results reveal significant differences among different types of countries in the moderating effect of the military-industrial complex on threat perceptions.
+For Eastern European countries, the positive effects of objective military threats and the influence of the military-industrial complex on subjective threat perceptions are stronger.
+Additionally, the positive moderating effect of the military-industrial complex's influence on the relationship between objective military threats and subjective threat perceptions is also stronger in Eastern European countries.
 This suggests that the mechanism through which the military-industrial complex shapes threat perceptions differ across different types of countries.
 Eastern European countries have historically experienced more military conflicts and external threats, which may have granted their military-industrial complexes greater discursive power and influence in responding to objective threats.